Scroll down to read reviews of

 –Ian-Mer, PortFringe 2021 Independent Review Team

 POSTED 6/9/2021 – From the moment the scene opened in Brother from the Great Beyond, I felt like I was on a personal Zoom call rather than watching a film.
-Reenacting the experience of hiring a mediator after a brother’s recent passing, Les uses skills of an incredibly storyteller with a engaging tonal quality that sets each visual clearly within the mind.
+Reenacting the experience of hiring a mediator after a brother’s recent passing, Les uses skills of an incredible storyteller with a engaging tonal quality that sets each visual clearly within the mind.
 Instantly building connection to the audience with language like that of a close friend, I would highly recommend this show for the whole family.
 Fun for all, Brother from the Great Beyond should be summoned, I mean watched, over and over again.

 –Christina W. Richardson, PortFringe 2021 Independent Review Team